-I get lots of DIY coffee can ideas just by looking around and because there is no need whatsoever to toss a perfectly good can, when I can reuse them, repurpose them, and dress them up in colors and patterns and give them a second life!
+I get lots of great coffee can ideas just by looking around and because there is no need whatsoever to toss a perfectly good can, when I can reuse them, repurpose them, and dress them up in colors and patterns and give them a second life!

 Even if you don’t have a creative bone in your body you will love these coffee can craft ideas because chances are there is room in your repertoire for at least a few of these uses.
 Enjoy!